-From the above volumes, I definitely can say that I liked the most the book “The disaster from Chernobyl”.
+From the above volumes, I definitely can say that I liked the most the book called “The disaster from Chernobyl”.
 It is a sad story about the cruel reality from Chernobyl which started on the 26th of April 1986.
 It is about lost love and ruined destinies.

-Also I enjoyed very much “Brooklyn girl”.
-A 400 pages novel which I devoured in 2 days.
+Also I enjoyed very much “Brooklyn girl”, a 400 pages novel which I devoured in 2 days.
 Detective novel action type, it captured my attention although I never thought I would read this kind of book and also like it.
 It is full of numerous intrigues and surprises, complex characters full of emotions lived at maximum intensity.

 The other volumes were also very interesting and capturing, but I had already met with some of them in the years that passed but, from some reason, I felt the need to read them again.

 This year I have established the objective to focus more on quality and less on quantity.
 This means that I will no longer set a number of volumes I want to read, but some names I am interested in.

 I started the year with “People of the book” by Geraldine Brooks.
 An exceptional volume about a Jewish manuscript which leads our steps from the world of middle ages to the second world war and the modern ages.
 A book full of cruel realities, but also about touching love stories.